PC-Admin/awx-ansible/docs/Install_AWX.md

 A/AAAA record for panel.example.org to the servers IP.
 A/AAAA record for rancher.example.org to the servers IP,
-    or a CNAME record for it pointing to panel.example.org. optionally, an A/AAAA record for backup.example.org to the backup servers IP.
+    or a CNAME record for it pointing to panel.example.org. optionally, an A/AAAA record for grafana.example.org to the backup/monitor servers IP.

 ## Install